dompps/poem/Im a git.md

 surely not a git

 alas its true
-id spent my days
+i'd spent my days
-accusing others of gittishness finally id realised time to mend my ways
+accusing others of gittishness finally i'd realised time to mend my ways